IzzyDotExe/ARC3/README.md

 ## Running the system

-The arc system can be run easily using the docker-compose file provided (CURRENTLY UNFINISHED AS OF 27/03/2024)
+The arc system can be run easily using the docker-compose file provided

 First you should set up your `.env` file as follows
 ```ini